darrinholst/sass-java/README.md

         <url-pattern>*.css</url-pattern>
     </filter-mapping>

+Create a `WEB-INF/sass/config.rb` file that looks something like

+    css_dir = "../../stylesheets"
+    sass_dir = "."

-Put your sass templates in WEB-INF/sass and each request for a css file will regenerate as needed.
+Put your sass templates in `WEB-INF/sass` and each request for a css file will regenerate as needed.

 **Maven**